TempestAethel/Academic/Projects/Mini-Projects/Building a Classification Model with scikit-learn/Summarised.md

 Display the first few rows
 print(df.head())
 ```
+This code reads the Iris.csv file into a pandas DataFrame and then prints the first five rows using df.head().
+'Make sure the Iris.csv file is in the same directory as your script, or provide the full path to the file.'

 - Data Preprocessing: Perform necessary data preprocessing steps such as handling missing values, encoding categorical variables (if any), and scaling/normalizing numerical features.
 ```